List of productions of The Nutcracker: Kent Stowell/Maurice Sendak (1983)

 The version they eventually created premiered in December 1983.
 Unlike previous versions, Stowell and Sendak turned to the original E.T.A.
 Hoffmann story for inspiration and incorporated some of the darker aspects of Hoffmann's tale.
 In this production, Clara is portrayed by a young girl up until the defeat of the Mouse King, after which the character is transformed into a young woman and performed by an adult dancer for the remainder of the ballet.
 Stowell dispenses with the Sugar Plum Fairy and the Confiturembourg setting for Act II altogether, opting instead, according to Sendak, for an exotic port containing a seraglio, in which the Grand Pasha (meant to resemble Drosselmeyer, played by the same performer) has his entourage perform for the couple in honor of their bravery.
 At the end of Act II, the boat on which Clara and the Prince journey to the Land of Sweets returns to take the Nutcracker and Clara away.
 Clara expresses reluctance to leave and the Pasha sends the boat away without her.
 As in the Vainonen, Clara wakes to realize the fantasy sequences were a dream.
 Sendak and Stowell also added to the original score a duet from Tchaikovsky's opera Pique Dame, to be performed at the Christmas Party.

-This production was extremely popular and has been revived in Seattle every year since its premiere.
+This production was extremely popular and was revived in Seattle every year after its premiere until 2014.
 In 1986 it served as the basis for the feature film, Nutcracker: The Motion Picture.
 In 2014 it completed its 32-year run at McCaw Hall.